sass/sass-site/source/blog/034-request-for-comments-color-spaces.md

 * The `rgb`, `hsl`, and `hwb` spaces are considered "legacy spaces", and will often get special handling for the sake of backwards compatibility.
 Colors defined using hex notation or CSS color names are considered part of the `rgb` color space.
 Legacy colors are emitted in the most compatible format.
+This matches CSS's own backwards-compatibility behavior.

 * Otherwise, any color defined in a given space will remain in that space, and be emitted in that space.